WordPress/gutenberg/packages/edit-navigation/README.md

 If the user switches to a theme that does not support block menus, or disables this functionality, non-link blocks are no longer rendered on the frontend.
 Care is taken, however, to ensure that users can still see their data on the existing Menus screen.

+## Backwards compatibility

+By design the underlying systems of the Nav Editor screen should be largely backwards compatible with the existing Menus screen.
+Therefore any navigations created or edited using the new Navigation Editor screen should continue to work in the existing classic Menus screen.

+Currently, the only exception to this would be any custom functionality added (by Plugins or otherwise) to the existing Menus screen would not be replicated in the new Navigation Editor screen.
+In this scenario there might be danger of some data loss.

 ## Block to Menu Item mapping

 The Navigation Editor needs to be able to map navigation items in two directions: